confluentinc/event-streaming-patterns/docs/stream-processing/timestamp-assigner.md

 ## Problem

-How do I extract an event's timestamp from a field of the event, i.e., from its payload?
+How do we extract an event's timestamp from a field of the event, i.e., from its payload?

 ## Solution